zhenyulin/rainbow/README.md

 # ToDo
  * fix the bug of electron not stopped when stop the scraper process
- * docker support for electron
  * cli implementation with `inquirer`
- * utilise mongodb bulk insert for keyword upload with `async.series`
+ * utilise mongodb bulk insert for keyword upload on top of stream control
  * add proper unit test for `scrape/sample`
- * add scraper example with the request method
+ * add scraper example based on API request